LL - Describe your photography career to date.

 As a sports fan, the excitement of gaining a superstar elite athlete as a collector of my work was a thrill.
 But by itself, that thrill would have been short-lived.
 Having the opportunity to then form a relationship and get to know Brandin and spend time with him and see the aspects to his personality and behaviour that makes him one of the best athletes in the world - it’s eye-opening.
 And, very motivating.
 He’s an impressive guy with infectious positive energy.

-I will continue to travel and photograph and refine my collection of works.
+SR - I will continue to travel and photograph and refine my collection of works.
 I will delve deeper into the process, into the discovery, into the message.
 I will learn and grow and evolve and understand this life and self more for having participated in this practice.
-I will share this voice with the world through my art and assist other photographers in finding their own personal voice and discover how best to express it.
+I will share this voice with the world through my art and assist other landscape photographers in finding their own personal voice and discovering how best to express it.
 That’s it for now!